peteash10/blog.peteashton.com/_posts/2017-06-30-media-diet-june-17.md

 **[I Hate The Internet](http://amzn.to/2sXcvSH)**

 Back in the day (circa 2006-2010) I was one of those blogging / social media evangelist types because, through my early adoption (I started blogging in 2000) I saw great potential in these new twists on communication technology.
-The downward spiral of the subsequent 17 years and counting has been traumatic to watch and this novel filters that trauma into a concentrated fury, fired by a man driven mad by squandered dreams and base exploitation.
+The downward spiral of the last decade and counting has been traumatic to watch and this novel filters that trauma into a concentrated fury, fired by a man driven mad by squandered dreams and base exploitation.
 If you work with the internet and feel a little dirty sometimes you need to read this.
 (Very cheap on Kindle at time of writing.)

 **[Radical Technologies - The Design of Everyday Life](http://amzn.to/2upiM7r)**